TERMS & CONDITIONS

 h) Should the booking confirmation be provided immediately after the “Book and Pay” button is pressed by way of an on-screen booking confirmation, then the booking becomes binding as a result of this on-screen confirmation without a requirement for any further communication regarding its receipt.
 In this case, the Customer is provided with the opportunity to save and print the booking confirmation.
 However, the validity of this travel contract is not dependent upon whether or not the Customer makes use of the ability to save or print the booking confirmation.

-2.1 The Tour Organiser may only demand or accept payment before the trip is completed if the Customer is provided with the Certificate of Insurance.
+2.1 The Tour Organizer may only demand or accept payment before the trip is completed if the Customer is provided with the Certificate of Insurance.
 A deposit of 20% of the travel price is due upon completion of the contract and surrender of the Certificate of Insurance.

 The outstanding sum is due at the latest six weeks before the trip commences insofar as the Certificate of Insurance has been surrendered and the trip can no longer be cancelled in accordance with paragraph 8 below.

-2.2 If the Customer does not pay the deposit and / or settle the outstanding sum within the due period, the Tour Organiser has the right to withdraw from the contract if payment reminders with deadlines remain unfulfilled and to charge the Customer with cancellation costs as detailed in Paragraph 4 Sections 4.2 to 4.6.
+2.2 If the Customer does not pay the deposit and / or settle the outstanding sum within the due period, the Tour Organizer has the right to withdraw from the contract if payment reminders with deadlines remain unfulfilled and to charge the Customer with cancellation costs as detailed in Paragraph 4 Sections 4.2 to 4.6.

 2.3 Settlements via bank transfer must be paid into the bank account shown on the invoice.